filipvlasic/SofascoreBaseView-Test/README.md

 # SofascoreBaseView Swift Package

-`SofascoreBaseView` is a Swift package that provides a foundation for creating custom views in iOS applications.
-It is an open class that extends `UIView` and conforms to the `BaseViewProtocol`, offering a structured approach to building views with common lifecycle methods.
+**SofascoreBaseView** is a Swift package that provides a foundation for creating custom views in iOS applications. `BaseView` is an open class that extends `UIView` and conforms to the `BaseViewProtocol`, offering a structured approach to building views with common lifecycle methods.

 ## Installation

 ### Swift Package Manager

-To integrate `SofascoreBaseView` package into your Xcode project using Swift Package Manager, follow these steps:
+To integrate **SofascoreBaseView** package into your Xcode project using Swift Package Manager, follow these steps:

 1. Open your project in Xcode.
 2. Select "File" in the Navigation bar.